marcellov7/cordova-media-session/README.md

     - `sizes`: Size of the image (e.g., '512x512')
     - `type`: MIME type of the image (e.g., 'image/png')

+Returns a Promise that resolves when the metadata is set successfully.

 ### setPlaybackState(options)

 Sets the current playback state.

 - `options`: An object containing:
   - `playbackState`: A string representing the playback state ('playing', 'paused', or 'none')

+Returns a Promise that resolves when the playback state is set successfully.

 ### setActionHandler(options, handler)